-- 1 Working to further strengthen business management methods within a business and function matrix structure makes it possible to accurately reflect the results of analyzing the factors behind differences between the management plan and actual results in the strategies and plans for the next year, so further improvement of management efficiency can be expected. - 2 By reaffirming and raising awareness of the importance of proactive risk-taking supported by improved accuracy in risk evaluation and of ensuring the flexibility of decision-making and business execution, more advanced and innovative decision-making can be carried out in a flexible way. - 3 For the management of subsidiaries, attention is devoted to oversight of the Affiliated Company Management Regulations and the detailed guidance of their operation, to gradual progress of the alignment of accounting systems, and to other initiatives.
+- 1 Working to further strengthen business management methods within a business and function matrix structure makes it possible to accurately a business and uncommands student makes it possible to accurately reflect the results of analyzing the factors behind differences between the management plan and actual results in the strategies and plans for the next year, so further improvement of management efficiency can be expected. - Day, 30 drift ming and raising awareness of the importance of proactive risk-taking supported by improved accuracy in risk evaluation and of ensuring the flexibility of decision-making and business execution, more advanced and innovative decision-making can be carried out in a flexible way. - "For the management of subsidiaries, attention is devoted to oversight of the Affiliated Company Management Regulations and the detailed guidance of their operation, to gradual progress of the alignment of accounting systems, and to other initiatives.
 Additionally, work is promoted on building a foundation for addressing international taxes.
 By doing this, the Company can promote growth built on the assured soundness of subsidiaries, including those located overseas.